-GRAVEL RIDING IN THE WELSH MARCHES
+MIXED-TERRAIN RIDING IN WALES & THE MARCHES

 Cross Cartel rides are not traditional “events” or mass start rides – they are open to everyone, free of charge and aren’t on private courses or in private venues.
 They simply offer a carefully mapped route and a named date on which to ride and record your route completion – starting at any time of the day.
-All rides are on tracks, trails and lanes that are open to general public, and which we have test ridden many times.
+All rides are on tracks, trails and country lanes that are open to general public, and which we have test ridden many times.

 All of our rides take place over a single day, and start on or close to the England/Wales border.
 The idea is to provide a self-sufficient riding challenge, but not one that is super-human or that needs unusual specialist equipment.
 The rides follow fixed routes on gravel, dirt and back lanes, and are fully self-supported with no event team or infrastructure, and no course direction arrows or check points – simply download and follow the route on your GPS or smartphone app, then upload your ride file after you finish.

 From the staff of Epic Cycles, who have been exploring this area by bike for well over a century between them.

 The Spring Challenge is one of our most ridden routes – not too severe, as many of us are still to regain summer fitness levels, but still challenging enough mark the start of the warmer riding season, over tracks and trails that should have dried out a bit after the winter.
 Starting and finishing in Ludlow, Shropshire, the Spring Challenge takes in a proper mix of forest tracks, bridleways and gritty back roads.